 - Seniors (7 years and older) $175

-For Senior and Disabled Citizens, we offer a $50 discount on adoption fees for dogs 6 months and older.
-(No discounts on puppies under 6 months.)
+For senior citizens, we offer a $50 discount on adoption fees for dogs 6 months and older.
+No discounts on puppies under 6 months.

 What does the adoption fee include?

 - Micro-chipped dog (registration may be extra depending on microchip)

 - Heartworm tested (6 months and older)